UTSA-cyber/DeployWin10VM/README.md

 It also has a function to install required software if needed.
 This means you can host your own powershell script on the Internet (Github repo, gist, etc) and run it along with everything else.

+This process will take a while depending on your system and your Internet connection.
+Please be patient.

 ## Legal and Licensing
 This software is free to use and comes as is with no warranty.
 By downloading and running these scripts, you are accepting the risk of any misconfigurations, removal of software, or damages that may occur.